 You don’t need a big publishing deal to write a book.
 Plenty of authors self-publish their work and make good money doing it, including myself!
 Everybody should consider self-publishing as a passive income idea.

 In 2012, I wrote a book called How To Engineer Your Layoff, to teach others how to negotiate a severance instead of foolishly quit their jobs with nothing.

 The book now generates about $4,000 a month in passive income.
 It started off as 100 pages.
-Now, in its 3rd edition published in 2019 is now 180 pages.
+Now, in its 4th edition published in 2020, the book has grown to over 180 pages.